Chart Color Schemes

 An assessment of population growth drivers in Ormond reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the area expected to expand by 2,405 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 22.2% in total over the 17 years.
+Future population trends forecast a significant increase, with the suburb expected to expand by 2,406 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 22.0% in total over the 17 years.

 Frequently Asked Questions - Population